Budtenders at Montclair’s Ascend medical cannabis dispensary joined a labor union and recently secured a good contract.

 Like many medical cannabis dispensaries, the price was said to be too high for mediocre products.
 Moreover, the service was poor.

-CEED Local 420, International Union of Journeymen of Allied Trades (IUJAT), was established solely to represent New Jersey cannabis workers.
+CEED Local 420, International Union of Journeymen of Allied Trades (IUJAT), was created solely to represent New Jersey weed industry workers.

 Their organizer, Hugh Giordano has gone to council meetings encouraging towns to support cannabis legalization along with the pro-cannabis activist group Sativa Cross.

-With its progressive leanings, New Jersey is a ripe place for labor organizing in cannabis.
+With its progressive leanings, New Jersey is a ripe place for labor organizing in legal weed.
 The Jake Honig Act had favorable union language.
 The 2019 medical cannabis Request for Applications (RFA) gave points to companies that signed Project Labor Agreements (PLAs).
 That means they would not interfere with a campaign to have a labor union at their company.
-Thus, companies are incentivized to be pro-labor.
+Thus, companies are incentivized to be pro – worker.